 The best time to visit the spectacular Victoria Falls is from February to May, soon after the region’s summer rains.
 This is the time when you can witness the world’s largest sheet of falling water flowing at its greatest volume.

-This February Vic Falls hit its highest peak in years for the month of February following heavy rains that have pounded major catchment areas of the Zambezi River in parts of the SADC region.
+In February 2021 Vic Falls hit its highest peak in years for the month of February following heavy rains that have pounded major catchment areas of the Zambezi River in parts of the SADC region.
+June of 2021 recorded the highest water level recorded at Victoria Falls in over 80 years!

 Not only is this a great sign for the region but it’s fantastic for tourists who intend to visit the Falls.
 More rain means greater volumes of water flowing over the world’s largest waterfall.
 Which means a more awe-inspiring sight for you.